How is counseling different than coaching?

 Yes, it is worth it.
 The problem is not that either one of you are the problem.
 The problem is that you are different and it is the differences and inability to effectively address them that causes the problem.
 Marriage coaching creates a common understanding of the issues you face together and a framework for resolving them.
 It helps you work together more effectively as a team.

-It is entirely up to you.
-Marriage coaching is a form of help that has saved many other marriages.
-You and your teammate will be given tools that will improve the quality of your marriage.
-Your coaches will help you create the understandings and accountability you need to use the tools and be successful, but you will need to apply the tools to get the results.
+After almost 20 years, we have enjoyed seeing incredible miracles in marriage restoration.
+Literally, marriages being raised from the dead.
+You can rest assured that you and your teammate will be given tools that will improve the quality of your marriage.
+Your coaches will help you create the understandings and accountability you need to use the tools and be successful.

 Coaching is confidential and coaches only address what you bring up.
 The couples who see the best results are those who are open and honest.
 Coaches cannot help you create solutions to issues that are not discussed.